DataGomes/ReportAI/README.md

 # Report Generator

 This library generates reports based on scientific literature queries using Scopus, Voyage AI, and Together AI.
+You can use the query to automatically extract data from Scopus, or provide a csv downloaded from Scopus.

 ## Installation